1996 NBA playoffs: (1) Chicago Bulls vs. (5) New York Knicks

 Bill Wennington hits the game-winner with 36.9 seconds left.

 This was the seventh playoff meeting between these two teams, with the Bulls winning five of the first six meetings.

 (2) Orlando Magic vs. (6) Atlanta Hawks

 This was the first playoff meeting between the Hawks and the Magic.

 Western Conference semifinals

 (1) Seattle SuperSonics vs. (5) Houston Rockets

 This was the fifth playoff meeting between these two teams, with the SuperSonics winning the first four meetings.
+The SuperSonics defeated the two-time defending NBA champion Rockets to return to the Western Conference Finals for the second time in four years.

 (2) San Antonio Spurs vs. (3) Utah Jazz

 This was the second playoff meeting between these two teams, with the Jazz winning the first meeting.